List of Philadelphia Flyers general managers: General managers

 Bud Poile, shown here during his playing career with the Toronto Maple Leafs, was the team's first general manager.

 Keith Allen, shown here during his playing career, won two Stanley Cups as the team's general manager.

 Bob Clarke, shown here during the warmup for the 2012 Winter Classic Alumni Game, served 19 seasons over two stints as general manager.

-The Flyers reached the Stanley Cup Finals in 2010 during Paul Holmgren's tenure as general manager.
+The Flyers reached the Stanley Cup Final in 2010 during Paul Holmgren's tenure as general manager.

 Ron Hextall was the team's general manager for five seasons.